paulschreiber/contact-form-entries/readme.txt

 * When anyone submits a form, it will be saved in wordpress database.
 * You can view all form submissions in wordpress from "CRM Entries" menu.

+= Elementor forms database =

+* Install our elementor contact form entries plugin for saving form submissions to database.
+* Plugin automatically saves all elementor forms entries in wordpress database.
+* You can add notes and send emails to elementor forms entries.

 = How can i restrict plugin storing IP address and User Agent =

 You can select this in plugin settings.